 I usually find that the best prices for flights are when they are just released typically 11 months in advance especially for long haul flights.
 Alternatively 53 days before departure is often recommended as the ideal time to book according to recent research by Momondo.

 For flying in Europe, Easyjet release their flights four times throughout the year.
 This is typically the cheapest time to book especially for peak periods such as school holidays as their seat pricing strategy is based on demand.
 Easyjet also has a policy where if the price of the flight drops in price after you have booked (apart from during their sales), you are entitled to the difference back in Easyjet vouchers.

 If you are prepared to fly at the very last minute, then you can big up some bargain flights from the charter airlines.
-Thomson in particular are worth a mention as they have a late deals page where you can browse for their cheapest flights last minute flights.
+TUI in particular are worth a mention as they have a late deals page where you can browse for their cheapest flights last minute flights.
 For example at the time of writing this article you could fly to Faro for just £45 return or Mexico for £245 return.

 Book a package

 Even if you don’t need a package it can work out cheaper than just booking a flight (even if you don’t end up using the hotel).
 For example on British Airways a hotel (eg a 1 star for 1 night) and a flight package can be cheaper than just booking a flight on its own.
 The other added benefit of this approach is that you only have to pay a deposit with the balance due 5 weeks before departure .

 Make a Codeshare Booking